Richard Alan Goodstein, AIA | Principal

 BA, Columbia University, 1986

 Skidmore Owings & Merrill LLP, New York, 1999-2006

 Richard founded nC2 architecture in 2006 after a long and enlightening journey studying, working and traveling in many different cities and places.
 After six years working in Europe - first in the atelier of the renown architect, Hans Hollein, in Vienna, and then in the office of Architekten BHHS + Partner in Berlin - Richard joined the New York office of Skidmore, Owings & Merrill.
 At SOM Richard was a Senior Designer on some of the most prominent projects built in New York City in recent years including the Time Warner Center, the World Trade Center Tower 1, and the expansion of Penn Station.
 Richard’s unusually wide professional experience - working in different countries, designing projects highly disparate in type and working at dramatically different scales - has helped him develop outstanding flexibility as a designer and has given him the ability to confidently take on virtually any type of architectural project.

 Richard’s approach to every project is imbued with a strong philosophical underpinning, a careful and thoughtful consideration of his clients’ needs and tastes, and a clear understanding of opportunities and limitations inherent in the surrounding context.

-Richard lives in Prospect Heights, Brooklyn with his wife and two children.
+Richard lives in Prospect Heights, Brooklyn with his wife, two children and one dog.

 Key Past Projects: